Inge Schrama: Career

 mavo-diploma, she focused full-time on becoming an actor.
-After a guest role in the VARA-show Dunya & Desie in 2003, she obtained a recurring role in Goede tijden, slechte tijden.
+After a guest role in the VARA-show Dunya en Desie in 2003, she obtained a recurring role in Goede tijden, slechte tijden in the role of Sjors Langeveld.

 In 2004 she also appeared in the Simone Kleinsma comedy show Kees & Co as herself.

 After taking maternity leave in 2013 and 2016–2017, Schrama announced in 2019 that she would not return to Goede tijden, slechte tijden.
 Her role was taken over by Melissa Drost.

 Personal life

 Schrama is a vegetarian, and in 2009 was announced as the "sexiest vegetarian" by animal rights organization Wakker Dier.
 In response Schrama produced a video for Wakker Dier explaining the importance of being a vegetarian to her.

 Schrama has a relationship with theater director, artist and singer Daniël Samkalden.
 They had a daughter, Betty Sue, in 2013; and a son, Hugo, in 2016.

 In 2017 Schrama announced she was burned out physically and had to temporarily take a break from Goede tijden, slechte tijden to take care of herself and her family.
 She also encouraged others to engage in self-care.
 In 2019 she announced she would not be returning to the show.

 Schrama has not appeared in any shows since 2017, but has not formally announced her retirement from acting.